Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 ## Deploy the database into the cluster

-You can deploy the workload into the cluster using your local computer since this is not a private cluster.
-This is not a very secure option.
-For better security, use a private cluster.
-We have a private cluster scenario in this repository.
-We are using a non private cluster for training purposes and for cases where you may not want to use a private cluster.
-It is easier to perform the following steps using your local computer since, it would be easy to modify the deployment files as needed.
+You can deploy the workload into the cluster using the dev jumpbox or a computer that is on the private network since this is a private cluster.
+AKS Private Clusters provide better security and can only be accessed from inside your private network.

 Get the connection credentials for the cluster: